corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/installation.md

 # Obtaining and installing the performance test suite

-As a registered user of Corda: Enterprise Edition , you can get the performance test suite as a zip file from the same location where the Corda
+As a registered user of Corda Enterprise, you can get the performance test suite as a zip file from the same location where the Corda
 Enterprise artifacts are available.
 Look for a file called `jmeter-corda-<version>-testsuite.zip`.